msilvapereira/FreeCodeCamp/README.md

 # FreeCodeCamp
-Activities of the course "Legacy Responsive Web Design" by FreeCodeCamp
+Resolution of exercises proposed in the course "Legacy Responsive Web Design" by FreeCodeCamp